wyx-vincent/backtest/README.md

 Cboe didn’t offer SPY 0DTE every day before Nov 17.
 2022.
 If you backtest with 0DTE options before this date, it's likely that the requested option price is calculated using the Black-Scholes Model.
 Reference: https://cdn.cboe.com/resources/product_update/2022/Cboe-Options-to-List-SPY-and-QQQ-Tuesday-and-Thursday-Expiring-Weekly-Options.pdf

+## Findings
+1. The smaller the range restricted by the 'lower_bound' and 'upper_bound' in 'zero_cost_search_config', the better the hedging effect.